 The results of the BCG report are crystal clear: enhancing the SEC’s ability to inspect investment advisory firms is absolutely the most cost-efficient solution.

 The report finds that FINRA or a new SRO would cost advisers at least twice as much as funding an enhanced SEC examination program.
 According to BCG, augmenting the SEC’s current examination program (to provide for comprehensive examinations of all advisory firms no less than once every four years) would cost $240 to $270 million per year.
 In contrast, the costs of FINRA establishing a examination and enforcement program for investment advisory firms (including the costs of appropriate SEC oversight) would be $540 to $610 million per year.
-Not
+Not surprisingly, the costs of creating an entirely new SRO would be even more expensive: $610 to $670 million per year.

 Here are three of my initial observations regarding this important report: